lmapii/practical-zephyr/01_kconfig/readme.md

 * Data bits: _8_
 * No parity, one stop bit.

 The connection settings for the UART interface are configured using the [Devicetree][zephyr-dts].
-We'll explore the devicetree in later sections.
+We'll explore the devicetree in a later chapter.
 Since these default settings are all we need for now, let's focus on Kconfig and go ahead and build and flash the project:

 ```bash
 $ west build --board nrf52840dk_nrf52840 --build-dir ../build